paranoid-porygon/paranoid-porygon.github.io/_posts/published/2025-08-21-homelab_part00.md

 * resleeving my gaming computer as a rack-mounted machine
 * any necessary network devices to support the above
 * an Uninterruptible Power Supply (UPS) that could provide normalized power and battery backup to the above
-* a transfer switch to allow for switching power to the devices between the UPS and the wall outlet during mbattery maintenance
+* a transfer switch to allow for switching power to the devices between the UPS and the wall outlet during battery maintenance

 # Prior Attempts